PushpRatan/Resume-builder/README.md

 This is a Resume Builder web application built using React.js.
 It allows users to create professional resumes by providing an intuitive user interface and draggable sections.

 ## Deployed Link
-For buildin the resume or testing, please visit [Deployed Link](https://elevateresume.netlify.app/).
+For building the resume or testing, please visit [Deployed Link](https://elevateresume.netlify.app/).

 ## Features